 Women make 85% of all purchasing decisions, yet 91% of women say advertisers don’t understand them.
 Wow.
-And with Gen X controlling 31% of the total US income, there is a huge opportunity to for marketers to connect with and focus on Gen X women specifically.
+And with Gen X controlling 31% of the total US income, there is a huge opportunity for marketers to connect with and focus on Gen X women specifically.

 Dig deep and you’ll find something very interesting about your Medicare segments (perplexing may be a better word).
 Through our 25 years of Medicare marketing experience, we have uncovered an interesting trend when determining which prospects merit allocating the most marketing budget to acquire.

 You may have heard the term Micro-Moment and thought to yourself—is that just a tiny moment in time?
 Not exactly.

 A Micro-Moment occurs when people reflexively turn to a device to act on a need to learn, do, discover, watch, or buy something.
 They are intent-rich moments when decisions are made and preferences shaped.